-Expected results:
+Expected results10:

-- 1. Improved and enhanced mobility of 2000 HE students in Africa; - 2.
-Increased participation of 30 HE institutions, and its students and staff from partner countries in Erasmus+, including opportunities for women and socially disadvantaged individuals; - 3.
-Reinforced capacity for 200 West African young teachers and administrative staff (linguistically, culturally and educationally) and their institutions in managing mobility flows within the frame of inter-institutional exchanges and enhanced capacity in international cooperation e.g. through an increased number of bi- or multi-lateral cooperation agreements with other universities;
+- 1. Improved and enhanced mobility of 2000 HE students in West Africa and the Horn of - 2.
+Increased participation of 30 HE institutions, and its students and staff from partner countries in Erasmus+, including opportunities for women and socially disadvantaged individuals: - 3.
+Reinforced capacity for 200 young teachers and administrative staff from West Africa and the Horn of Africa (linguistically, culturally and educationally) and their institutions in managing mobility flows within the frame of inter-institutional exchanges and enhanced capacity in international cooperation e.g. through an increased number of bi- or multilateral cooperation agreements with other universities;